 CRE2 brings the research force of Washington University to study how race and ethnicity are integral to the most complex and challenging issues of our time.

 We believe in field-defining research, innovative learning, and strategic engagement that will transform scholarship, policy and clinical interventions where race and ethnicity are at the center.

 CRE2 pursues three key areas to become a leading and field-defining institution in the study of race, ethnicity and equity — research, learning and community.
 We identify these three pillars as our beliefs.
 Each pillar enlivens signature initiatives designed to evolve as CRE2 develops.
 Initiatives will be synergistic across pillars, addressing research, learning, and community goals collectively.
 Our pillars give CRE2 its structure, while our initiatives offer the flexibility to pioneer dynamic research, policy, and practice.

-Every two years CRE2 designs themes to guide our work.
+Every year CRE2 designs a theme to guide our work.
 These themes aim to encourage research across the seven Washington University schools and many disciplines that take up questions of race and/or ethnicity.
 The themes are not intended to exclude any scholarship, and we invite proposals for all of our initiatives and opportunities beyond the current themes.

 Health equity remains an elusive yet crucial goal for most societies.
 Identifying, diagnosing, and upending racial and ethnic disparities across the myriad manifestations of health care and public health are imperative for a just, democratic world.
 Successful interventions require both embrace of and critical engagement with innovations in medicine and public health.

 Recent events in the United States and around the world have reinforced how linked issues of race and ethnicity are to political democracy and democratic institutions.
 The connections between race and the meanings of democratic citizenship on a global scale stretch deep into the past, and they undoubtedly will be crucial to the very future of democracy itself.